 A major advisor must be appointed at the appropriate level by the Dean of The Graduate School, by authorization of the President of the University, to advise in a particular field of study or area of concentration.
 In applying for admission, an applicant may indicate a preference for a particular major advisor.
 If at the time of admission an applicant expresses no preference, or if the preferred advisor is unable to accept, another advisor may be appointed.
 Since consistency of direction is important, a durable relationship between the student and advisor should be formed as early as possible.
 Occasionally, it may be desirable or appropriate for a student’s degree program to be directed by co-major advisors [not more than two (2)].
 Each co-major advisor must hold an appropriate Graduate Faculty appointment in the student’s field of study and area of concentration (if applicable).

-If a change of major advisor becomes necessary for any reason, the student must file a special form, bearing the signatures of the former advisor and the new advisor, with The Graduate School.
-The signature of the former major advisor is requested for informational purposes only and does not, in any way, signify permission or consent on the part of the former major advisor.
+If a change of major advisor becomes necessary for any reason, the student must file a special form, bearing the signatures of the new advisor, with The Graduate School.
 The Change of Major Advisor form can be found on The Graduate School website at: http://grad.uconn.edu/.

 If a major advisor decides that it is not possible to continue as a student’s major advisor and wishes to resign, The Graduate School must be notified in writing as soon as possible.
 The student is then provided with a reasonable opportunity to arrange for a new major advisor.
 If a new major advisor is not identified within thirty (30) business days of the resignation of the former major advisor, the student’s graduate degree program status is terminated.
 When the resignation occurs during a summer session or winter session, then the thirty (30) business days begin on the first (1st) day of classes of the next fall or spring semester.
 A student whose status has been terminated may request a hearing by filing a written request within thirty (30) days of receipt of the letter of termination.

 Unless a field of study has established another advisory system, the advisory committee of a master’s degree student is formed after consultation between the major advisor and the student.
-The advisory committee must include at least two (2) associate advisors, one (1) of whom must hold a current appointment to the Graduate Faculty.
+The advisory committee, if an advisory committee is required, must include at least two (2) associate advisors, one (1) of whom must hold a current appointment to the Graduate Faculty.
 An associate advisor must possess suitable academic or scientific credentials in the student’s field of study.
 The advisory committee should be formed before the student has completed 12-credits of degree program coursework and shall then supervise the remainder of the student’s degree program.

 Unless a field of study has established another advisory system, the advisory committee of a doctoral degree student is formed after consultation between the student and the major advisor and shall consist of at least two (2) associate advisors with suitable academic or scientific credentials.
 The major advisor and at least one (1) associate advisor shall be members of the Graduate Faculty appointed to advise doctoral students in the student’s field of study and area of concentration, if applicable.
 In addition to the three (3) or more members, another member, ordinarily a member of the Graduate Faculty outside the student’s field of study but in a related field may be appointed by the Dean.
 If the advisory committee consists of three (3) members, decisions must be unanimous.
 If the advisory committee consists of four (4) or more members, decisions are considered adopted if there are no more than one (1) negative vote, although the major advisor must always vote in the affirmative.
 Advisory committee decisions involving the outcome of the General Examination, approval of the Dissertation Proposal, oral defense of the dissertation, or approval of the dissertation itself, must be a unanimous vote.
 Readers, examiners, or other reviewers who have not been recognized as associate advisors by The Graduate School are not members of the student’s advisory committee.